From Sequence to Structure: Uncovering Substructure Reasoning in Transformers: Understanding on Complex Graphs

 \subsection{Thinking in substructures}

 As introduced in Section~\ref{sec:pattern_extract}, Transformers apply the ISF process to extract substructures.
 This process runs synchronously across different patterns, with smaller ones being easier to detect.
 Besides, complex structures often consist of simpler components, which we refer to as decomposing substructures.
-With these two facts, we propose the Thinking-in-substructure (Tins) method for solving complex substructures.
+Building on these observations, we propose the Thinking-in-Substructure (Tins) method to explain how decoder-only Transformers solve complex substructure reasoning tasks.
 For example,~\cite{graphPatt} reports that reasoning language models decompose a house pattern into a triangle and a square to search for the substructures.
 We reformulate the answer generation part as $\mathsf{ANS_{Tins}}(\hat{G})=(\{P_1\},\{P_2\},\dots,\{P_t\}, \mathrm{<ANS>},\mathsf{ANS}(\hat{G}))$, where $\{P_i\}$ is the collection of each decomposing structure and $\mathrm{<ANS>}$ is a special token to indicate that the followings are final answers.
 This decomposition reduces the extraction complexity from $O(n^k)$ to $O(n^q)$, where $q$ and $k$ are the maximum size of decomposing substructures and target substructures, respectively, with $q < k$.
 We show the proof in~\Cref{thm:cot} in~\Cref{app_sec:cot_proof}.

 To verify the efficiency of Tins, in the experiment, we design 4 different composite substructures with their decomposition process trained with 100K samples.
 The experiment settings are in \Cref{app_subsubsec:tins}.
 The results suggest that Tins can help transformers significantly improve the performance with limited training data.
 The overall performance can increase 10\%, and in the 3 layer for diagonal structure, the performance increases about 46\% percent.